Granite-Code/granitecode.github.io/index.md

 ## System Requirements
 We are constantly working on improving performance on different kind of systems, but currently the recommended hardware is:
-Discrete NVIDIA and AMD gpus for Linux and Windows and M-series Macbooks with m2 or higher (m3 or m4 preferred) with at least 20-24GB of memory.
+Discrete NVIDIA and AMD gpus for Linux and Windows and M-series Macbooks with m2 or higher with at least 20-24GB of memory.

 ## Features
 - **Setup Wizard:** Guides users through downloading and installing **Ollama** and the **Granite model**.